The Impact of Visual Content on SEO Performance

 Implementing Visuals at Scale

-Start by defining a repeatable pipeline that turns a single visual brief into a publish-ready asset set.
+Define a repeatable pipeline to convert a single visual brief into a ready-to-publish asset set.
 The pipeline must codify intent, output formats, accessibility requirements, and optimization targets so designers, engineers, and CMSs all operate from the same constraints.
 When those decisions are made up front, teams can automate the repetitive parts and keep creative effort where it matters.

 Prerequisites